National Aeronautics and Space Administration Disclosure Guidance

 Proposals Involving Non-U.S. Organizations

-Except as outlined in the certification regarding restriction on doing business with certain countries, NASA welcomes proposals from non-U.S. organizations and proposals that include the participation of non-U.S. organizations.
 Proposals that propose research to be performed by a non-U.S. organization or with a non-U.S. organization as part of a proposal submitted by a U.S. organization typically are supported through a non-exchange of funds agreement.
-The policy pertains to the nature of the proposing organization.
-It does not relate to the nationality or citizenship of the individuals listed in the proposal.
-If a proposal with a non-U.S. partner is selected, NASA will determine whether such participation should be covered by and implemented through an international agreement between NASA and the sponsoring foreign agency or funding/sponsoring institution under which the parties agree to each bear the cost of discharging their respective responsibilities. (see NASA Proposers Guidebook, p.
-29)
+If a proposal with a non-U.S. partner is selected, NASA will determine whether such participation should be covered by and implemented through an international agreement between NASA and the sponsoring foreign agency or funding/sponsoring institution under which the parties agree to each bear the cost of discharging their respective responsibilities.
+(See NASA Proposer's Guide Section 2.2.1 Special Restrictions of Non-U.S. Organizations)

 See the MIT Office of the Vice President for Research Foreign Engagement page for recent updates and additional resources regarding foreign engagements.